ellanlh/BB2490/_posts/2017-11-29-pp_presentation.md

 ### Choosing the assembler
 One of the first discussions we had as a group was regarding the type of assembler we will use for our genome assembly.
 As mentioned in a previous post, a list of all assemblers available on UppMax was made (42 assemblers in total!).
 Out of these 42 assemblers, 20 assembler options could be removed due to different reasons:
-- they are made for RNA-seq data specifically, and not DNA which is what we have (e.g. Trinity or Trans-ABySS),
+- They are made for RNA-seq data specifically, and not DNA which is what we have (e.g. Trinity or Trans-ABySS),
-- they are specifically designed for handling long-read sequencing data (e.g. FALCON or canu), from for example PacBio, but we have short reads from Illumina.
+- They are specifically designed for handling long-read sequencing data (e.g. FALCON or canu), from for example PacBio, but we have short reads from Illumina.

 Out of the 22 other assemblers, 7 was removed due to either being made for analyzing metagenomics data (and not specifically for assembling genomes *de novo*), analyzing massively parallel sequencing data, or simply not being documented well enough for us to understand what they do at this point.
 An important factor is after all that the tool one uses not only is suited for the type of project, but also that it is well-documented and that people "out there" are using it.
 If the tool is well-used for similar projects, then that indicates it is a good tool (or that it is the only one available, but now we know that is not the case).

 Left was then 15 assemblers that from quick research seemed to be good options.
 We decided today to look into the following assemblers in more detail:
-- ABySS (specifically a version that can assemble genomes above 100 Mb)
+- ABySS (there is a version that assembles genomes > 100 Mb)
 - SOAPdenovo
 - Velvet